Battle of Koregaon: Significance to Mahars

 The Koregaon pillar inscription features the names of the 49 Company soldiers killed in the battle.
 22 of these names end with the suffix -nac (or -nak), which was used exclusively by the people of Mahar caste.
 The obelisk was featured on the Mahar Regiment's crest until Indian Independence.
 While it was built by the British as a symbol of their own power, today it serves as a memorial of the Mahars.

 The Mahars were considered untouchable in the contemporary caste-based society.
 The Peshwas, who were the 'high-caste' Brahmins, were notorious for their mistreatment and persecution of the untouchables.
 Because of this, the Dalits (former untouchables), after independence, saw the Koregaon obelisk as a symbol of their victory over the high-caste oppression.
-Dalit Leader B. R. Ambedkar visited the site on 1 January 1927.
+Dalit leader B. R. Ambedkar visited the site on 1 January 1927.
 To commemorate his visit to the site, now thousands of his followers visit the site every New Year's Day.
 A number of Mahar gatherings have also been held at the place.

-On 1 January 2018, clashes erupted between right-wing Hindu groups and Dalit Buddhist groups during the commemoration of this battle.
+On 1 January 2018, clashes erupted between Hindu groups and Dalit Buddhist groups during the commemoration of this battle.
 This led to further violent protests and rioting in Mumbai and Maharashtra for two days.